-The primary focus of our lab is the science of deep learning.
-We aim to combine theoretical and empirical insights to build a principled and thorough understanding of key deep learning techniques as well as the challenges we face in this context.
-The list of topics we are currently exploring includes machine learning security (with an emphasis on adversarial robustness), and the power and limitations of unsupervised deep learning (with a focus on generative adversarial networks).
+The primary focus of our lab is the science of modern machine learning.
+We aim to combine theoretical and empirical insights to build a principled and thorough understanding of key techniques in machine learning, such as deep learning, as well as the challenges we face in this context.
+A major theme in our investigations is rethinking machine learning from the perspective of security and robustness.

 - We are looking for motivated MIT undergraduate students who would help us build up our infrastructure for deep learning experimentation.
 Ping us if you are interested!

 - Check out our adversarial robustness challenges for MNIST and CIFAR10.
 Can you break our networks?
 (We couldn’t.)